blzrosa/erdplus-parser/README.md

 > [!NOTE]
 > **N-ary Relationships**: Per the modern Erdplus format, true n-ary relationships are modeled using an associative entity.
 The parser correctly supports this standard associative entity pattern.

+> [!TIP]
+> The parser automatically generates all the primary keys, so there is no need to include an "column_id" in the ER modeling"

 ## How to Use

 The project is set up to batch-process files from the input directory.